Elliott7/weatherApp/README.md

 * Weather information from any city in the world
 * Simple loading animation when fetching new location
 * Conversion between C°/F°
+* Shortcuts for popular cities around the world
 * Responsive web design